CermakM/articles/stackedit/other/github-workflows/workflows.md

 Unless specified otherwise, parent jobs must complete successfully in order for the child jobs to run.

 ### Python package release workflow
-Let's start defining a simple workflow.
+Let's start with a simple workflow.
 We'll want to **publish a Python package to PyPI**.
 Quite a common use case which gets very annoying over time.

 > **NOTE:** This workflow will serve for illustration purposes.
-You can make use of the existing [**Python Release action**]() which takes care of the **whole release process** for you in a single step.
+You can make use of the existing one -- for simple publishing there is [py-package-publish](https://github.com/marketplace/actions/py-package-publish).
+If you want to manage the **whole release process** (branches, tags, changelogs, releases and publishing altogether), there is a an Action of mine under development: [**Python Release action**](https://github.com/CermakM/python-release-action) which is an implementation of [Release Bot](https://github.com/user-cont/release-bot/issues/new).
 See further.

 #### Creating a workflow file